 - When feeding, leave the parrot alone so that it doesn’t feel threatened.

 - Cover your parrot’s cage at night so that it gets sufficient sleep.

 Parrot Likes You

 If the beak tapping is accompanied by rubbing, your parrot is fond of you.
-Parrots only get close to humans they trust.
-Tapping is an effective way for your parrot to get your attention and show that it cares.
+Parrots only get close to humans they trust, and tapping allows your parrot to get your attention and show that it cares.

-Your parrot may preen you.
-It will prod you with its beak and nibble your ears and hair.
-When parrots don’t have other parrots to groom, they’ll turn their attention to humans they’ve formed a close bond with instead.
+Your parrot may preen you by prodding you with its beak and nibbling your ears and hair.
+When parrots don’t have other parrots to groom, they’ll turn their attention to bonded humans.

 Should I Stop My Parrot From Beak Tapping?

 You know your parrot better than anyone else.
-If your parrot seems to be enjoying tapping, then leave it alone.
-Intervention is required if your parrot seems to be tapping its beak due to pain or distress.
+If your parrot seems to be enjoying beak tapping, there’s no need to intervene.
+Intervention is required if your parrot is in pain or distress.

-If your parrot has behavioral issues, ensure that it has enough mental stimulation and exercise.
+If your parrot has behavioral issues, ensure it gets sufficient mental stimulation and exercise.
 Handle your parrot more often to get it more comfortable in your presence.